Personal assistants (PA)

 We do not recommend contracting with self employed individuals for PA tasks.
 There are very few instances when someone can be truly classed as self-employed if they work for someone who receives a direct payment.
-Her Majesty’s Revenue and Customs (HMRC) can help you determine your worker’s correct employment status.
+HM Revenue and Customs (HMRC) can help you determine your worker’s correct employment status.

 You need to ensure the person supporting you can be classed as self-employed as you could become liable for tax and national insurance payments backdated from when they commenced working for you.
 Your direct payment may be suspended, or end if we are not satisfied that the arrangements in place comply with HMRC requirements.

 Please seek advice before recruiting anyone who claims to be self-employed.

 Sometimes an individual will be classed as self-employed in another role, but this does not determine their correct status when they work for you.
 Just because a worker is self-employed in one job, doesn’t necessarily mean they will be self-employed in another job.

 The quickest way of getting HMRC’s view on whether your PA is employed or self employed is to use the Check Employment Status for Tax (CEST) tool.
 You will need to take a note of the unique reference number provided, plus retain a copy of the questions and the answers you provided.
 This will need to be produced should a query arise at a later date.

 If you are unable to use the CEST tool, or are unsure of your worker’s employment status you can telephone the HMRC Status Customer Service Team on 0300 123 2326 from 8.30am to 4.30pm, Monday to Friday, except bank holidays.